Update belief by Bayesian Inference

 Bayesian Inference is a mathematical method of updating beliefs (or probability) of any uncertainty based on evidence or observation from experimentation, using Baye's theorem.
-In the Decision Tree Software, you can use Update your belief/probability of a Chance node events using Bayesian Inference.
-A tool for Bayesian Inference is built in for you, which is a feature of one of our product named "Bayesian Doctor".
+In Decision Tree Software, you can use Update your belief/probability of a Chance node events using Bayesian Inference.
+A tool for Bayesian Inference is built in for you, which is a feature of one of our products named "Bayesian Doctor".

 Say, you received a job offer and you are in a dilemma if you should take the job or wait for a better offer.
 The current job offer will pay you 80,000$/year but you think there is a 70% probability that if you wait, you may get a better offer.
 Should you wait or take the current offer at hand.
 The dilemma is shown in the following decision tree:

-From the Sensitivity Analysis, you understood that the most sensitive variable in this decision tree is the probability of Getting a better offer.
+From the Sensitivity Analysis, you understood that the most sensitive variable in this decision tree is the probability of getting a better offer.

 So, now you want to do some experiments and update the belief.
-You can upload your resume to an online job finding website (like Monster.com, jobs.com etc) and apply to various jobs and observe the rate of responses.
-If you get a good response, you can update your belief of probability that you will get a better offer would be higher.
+You can upload your resume to an online job finding website (like Monster.com, jobs.com, etc) and apply to various jobs and observe the rate of responses.
+If you get a good response, you can update your belief of the probability that you will get a better offer would be higher.
 But if you get very few responses, then your confidence in getting a better offer will be lower.

 Let's start by selecting the Chance node and click the "Experiment" button from the flyover menu as shown below.